 Co-President & Co-Founder of HelpSeeker

-Dr. Alina Turner is the Co President & Co-Founder of HelpSeeker, a social enterprise dedicated to connecting people with social resources.
+Dr. Alina Turner is the Co-President & Co-Founder of HelpSeeker, a social enterprise harnessing tech innovation for the greater social good.
 She is recognized as a leading researcher and thinker on social issues with proven implementation results.

 Alina is a Fellow at The School of Public Policy, University of Calgary and serves on the Board of Directors for A Way Home Canada and the Alberta Rural Development Rural Advisory Board on housing and homelessness.
 Her work on system planning is recognized as a leading practice and often called upon as a model across communities.
 Her drive and passion for this work are grounded in her lived experience of the social issues she continues to challenge in her professional work.